 - EL Family and Transgender Medicine Elective (Oneonta, New York)

-Objectives: To approach the practice of family medicine in a small town with limited access to specialists and how to use available resources to provide high quality care.
+To practice of family medicine in a small town with limited access to specialists using available resources to provide high quality care.

 To learn about care coordination with larger healthcare systems in this practice setting.

 To learn about the practice of medicine in a small community and how physicians are integrated into that community.

 To develop a family systems-based approach to providing care.

 Supervision: The preceptors are Yale graduates who provide primary care for a diverse population in the clinic setting.
 In addition to practicing outpatient family medicine, they provide transgender medicine to youths and adults, providing a unique practice opportunity.

 Scheduling Restriction(s): Scheduling per permission of director/preceptor.

 Student’s Class Level: 4th, 5th year

 Length of Rotation: 2 to 4 weeks (maximum-1 student)